Contemplation in front of the Perito Moreno glacier

 Mt.
 Aconcagua State Park has a list of certified and registered guides, it is published in the official website

-This means that every guide in that list has completed her/his degree as Mountain Guide (most of them are from the local guiding school, one of the two solid guiding schools in the country).
-Also, that the guide has no record of problems or misconduct in the Park, and that she/he is legally guiding, should a situation arise.
+This means that every guide in that list has completed her/his degree as a Mountain Guide (most of them are from the local guiding school, one of the two solid guiding schools in the country).

-Our leading guides have been working with us for years, many of them began as porters.
+Our leading guides have been working on Aconcagua for many years and most began as porters.
 Most leading guides at the Expeditions teams have reached the summit more than 15-20 times in average.
 We require every guide to be fluent in English.
 All our leading guides climb and guide all year round, and most have guided in other parts of the World (Alaska, Peru, Himalayas and Kilimanjaro).
 The guides, Base Camp staff and porters work together very closely on the mountain, we have the best radio network on the mountain.

 Our camps are coordinated by a Head of Camp and attended by a specialist (and assistant) chef trained to satisfy your needs.
 At base camp we have dining tents with electricity, tables, chairs and crockery.
 Rooms with beds set up in large tents.
 Kitchen, bathroom and a tent luggage deposit.